Skip to content

 Connecting to a service running on host

-To connect from within a virtual machine to a service running on the host machine please first make sure that the service is binded to 0.0.0.0.
+To connect from within a virtual machine to a service running on the host machine please first make sure that the service is bound to 0.0.0.0.

 Then from within a virtual machine you can access the service using the router's IP address that you can get either from Preferences -> Network or by running the following command in the Terminal: